Frequently Asked Questions

 Maple Leaf Foods has a strong set of values which define our culture and how we do business.
 We are committed to giving our time, talent and resources to communities and we work with non-profit organizations, government and industry partners to advance food security.

 Food security is a significant issue in Canada and globally.
 Nationally, one in every eight households experiences some level of food insecurity, affecting one in every six children.
 For Canada’s Indigenous people, food insecurity is 2.5 times the national average.
 Globally, the leading health risk is hunger and malnutrition.

-In December 2016, we formed the Maple Leaf Centre for Action on Food Security, a registered charity, to advance food security through innovative initiatives, learning and collaboration and advocacy for change.
+In December 2016, we formed the Maple Leaf Centre for Food Security, a registered charity, to advance food security through innovative initiatives, learning and collaboration and advocacy for change.
 Maple Leaf Foods’ financial support is predominantly directed to the Centre to support initiatives and partnerships that reflect our strategic focus on advancing food security in Canada.
 Remaining funds are directed to support existing partnerships with international programs and employee engagement/ volunteerism.

 To learn more about funding opportunities, please visit feedopportunity.com.